• Skip to primary navigation

 Pre-writing tray for letter O activities with tot-school.

-The letter cards are only suppose to be used with the larger circle shapes, but I also added the small ones since Ellie is very much into big and small items that are the same.
+The letter cards are only supposed to be used with the larger circle shapes, but I also added the small ones since Ellie is very much into big and small items that are the same.
 We also use our Montessori Letter Works book to trace the small O.

 Owl Lacing Card for Fine Motor Skills